v-kuu/Raytracer/README.md

 - Bounding volume hierarchy (BVH) to group objects in a scene to drastically cut ray intersection tests
 - Shading uses Blinn-Phong reflection model
 - Quaternions for camera rotations

+## Todo

+- More object types, lights and materials
+- Scene files and parser
+- Soft shadows